t00shadow/CryoDataBot/GUI_DEV_COMMANDS.md

 # BUILDING EXECUTABLES
+(use a venv with only the necessary python modules. see requirements.txt. only need those 9)
 ## Windows version (.exe)
 delete the empty __init__.py file in the root directory of the main gui file.